loanMaster/sokoban_learning/readme.md

 Trains a model to determine if a level is finished or not.
 Run `train_model.py` to start training.

+## video_processing

+Extracts frames from videos and removes duplicate frames.
+It also resized image frames to 224x244.

 # Starting the Sokoban simulator GUI

 A prerequisite is that you executed `bash ./stitch.sh`.